jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_/Jig Templates.md

 2. Check the YAML code for comments that specify additional steps you must take on the template, such as *#Create new table invoices in databases/default.jigx*.
 Here you will manually need to add the table to the `default.jigx` file under the database folder.
 3. Add your jigId to the `index.jigx` file.
 4. Publish your project and view the jig in the app.
-5. Now you can customize the jig by changing the static data to dynamic data or adding additional components using the component templates described below.&#x20;
+5. Now you can customize the jig by changing the static data to dynamic data or adding additional components using the component templates described below.

 **2. Configure**

 ![Template Configure jig](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/yD3-Ltvoz-MPpTWaSml9v_t-configure.gif "Template Configure jig")

-1. Click the blue **Configure** button.&#x20;
+1. Click the blue **Configure** button.
-2. Next, choose the size of the widget that will display on the Home Hub.&#x20;
+2. Next, choose the size of the widget that will display on the Home Hub.
 3. Now choose the type of [widget](), for example, [chart]() or [avatar]() widget.
 4. The selected template YAML will be inserted into your jig file.
 5. Check the YAML code for comments that specify additional steps you must take on the template, such as *#Create new table invoices in databases/default.jigx*.
 Here, you will manually need to add the table to the `default.jigx` file under the database folder.
 6. The`jigId` are **automatically** added to the index.jigx file.
 7. Publish your solution and view the widget and jig in the app.
-8. Now you can customize the jig by changing the static data to dynamic data or adding additional components using the component templates described below.  &#x20;
+8. Now you can customize the jig by changing the static data to dynamic data or adding additional components using the component templates described below.

 ## Scenario templates

 You can use the scenario templates to create a functioning solution.
 For example insert the **Content management** scenario template and publish out the solution to the app.
-The scenario includes four jigs and adds the contacts Dynamic Data table.&#x20;
+The scenario includes four jigs and adds the contacts Dynamic Data table.

 ::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/RCSQgz3TqyiydLH0ibmBS_t-scenario.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/RCSQgz3TqyiydLH0ibmBS_t-scenario.png" size="68" width="1050" height="1262" position="center" caption="Scenario templates" alt="Scenario templates"}